County Longford Ireland · Co. Longford · Ardagh Save · Share

 Ardachadh · Co.
 Longford

-Ardagh is a village built on a plan.
-In the 1860s, the Fetherston family, who owned Ardagh House, laid out a model estate village — the sort of thing a landlord did when things were going well.
-Stone walls, cottages with Gothic touches, the visual logic of a place someone sat down and drew.
-The monastery underneath predates it by about thirteen centuries.
+Ardagh is a village built on a plan, and the plan is the point.
+In the 1800s the Fetherston family, who held Ardagh House and the land around it, laid out a model estate village - arts-and-crafts cottages, a green, a clock tower, the careful visual logic of a place someone sat down and drew.
+The story locally is that Lady Fetherston wanted something like a Swiss village; the architect J. Rawson Carroll gave it to her.
+The monastery underneath predates all of it by about thirteen centuries.

 Population